CalebEverett/arloader/README.md

 This will first upload your assets and log status to a newly created sub directory of the folder where the assets are located of the form `arloader_<RANDOM_CHARS>`.

-A manifest file will be created from these logged statuses and uploaed to Arweave.
+A manifest file will be created from these logged statuses and uploaded to Arweave.
 A manifest is a special file that Arweave will use to access your files by their names relative to the id of the manifest transaction: `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`.
 You'll still be able to access your files at `https://arweave.net/<BUNDLE_ITEM_ID>`, but creating and uploading a manifest gives you the option of using either link.

 #### Update Metadata and Upload
 Next your metadata files will be updated with the links to the uploaded assets.
 Arloader adds or replaces the `image` and `files` keys with the newly created links, defaulting to using the id link (`https://arweave.net/<BUNDLE_ITEM_ID>`) for the `image` key and updates the `files` key to include both links.
 If you prefer to use the file path based link for the `image` key, you can pass the `--link-file` flag to the `upload-nfts` command.